c-abbott/deep-learning/README.md

 Instructor: [Andrew Ng](https://www.andrewng.org/)

 ## Introduction
 This repo contains the programming assignments I completed as part of the [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning).
+Note that I have uploaded these notebooks partly as a reference for myself and as a record of my work.
+These notebooks will *not* run on your local machine without the utils files and data provided by [Coursera](https://www.coursera.org/).

 ## Programming Assignments
 * Course 1: Neural Networks and Deep Learning